amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 We went from `apply()` to the spread operator.
 Again we have `...` to the rescue:

 > Reminder: we use `apply()` to convert an array into a list of arguments.
-For instance, `Math.max()` takes a list of parameters, but if just have an array we can use `apply` to make it work.
+For instance, `Math.max()` takes a list of parameters, but if we have an array we can use `apply` to make it work.

 {% img /images/javascript-math-apply-arrays.png "JavaScript Math apply for arrays" %}